The national OCD charity, run by and for people with lived experience of OCD

 - We will sometimes save the chat transcript and send via email to support group participants if useful resources are shared.
 All identifiable data will be anonymised in the chat transcript.

 - All attendees must be aged 18 or over. (we will be hosting a separate group for younger people).

-- The meeting is primarily for UK users and treatment access, but overseas users are welcome to join us.
+- The meeting is primarily for UK users and treatment access.